Requirements When Buying Life Insurance For A Grandparent

 Frequently Asked Questions

 You cannot legally buy life insurance coverage for a grandparent without their knowledge.
-Even if you have power of attorney over them, your grandparent(s) will still need to sign the application agreeing to the coverage.
+Even if you have power of attorney over them, your grandparent(s) will still need to sign the application.
 If they won’t partake in the process, there is no way to insure them.

 On average, buying a final expense insurance policy for a grandparent will cost $75-$200 monthly.
-Your price depends on their age, gender, health, and how much coverage you select.
+The exact price depends on their age, gender, health, and how much coverage you select.

 No medical exam is required if you’re buying burial insurance for a grandparent.
 However, other types of coverage, such as term or universal life, might require an exam.
 Medical exam requirements vary based on their age, health, death benefit amount, and which type of policy you’re interested in.